Just as reminder to myself, here is an easy ppp over ssh solution with openbsd as server and linux as client.

 In

-/sbin/route add -host openbsd.serv.er gw yours.ethernet.default.gw /sbin/route del default /sbin/route add default gw $5
+(also, here you can keed those routes that should not pass via ppp interface)/sbin/route add -host openbsd.serv.er gw yours.ethernet.default.gw /sbin/route del default /sbin/route add default gw $5 -

 And in